-The robust technology industry in the United States has historically been a bugaboo for the Chinese government.
-In fact, websites like Google, Facebook, Youtube, and Twitter are all banned from use in China.
-Although not taken kindly by the aforementioned technology giants, this has opened the door for a homegrown technology industry in China to fill the gaps.
+The robust technology industry in the United States has historically been a touchy matter for the Chinese government.
+In fact, websites like Google, Facebook, YouTube, and Twitter are all banned from use in China.
+This has opened the door for a homegrown technology industry in China to fill the gaps.

-On the other hand, their financial services industry is nothing like Wall Street.
-The largest banks in China are government owned enterprises.
-In fact, 4 out of the top 5 banks in the world by total assets are Chinese. ????
+China’s financial services industry are quite different than what we have on Wall Street.
+The largest banks in China are government-owned enterprises.
+In fact, 4 out of the top 5 banks in the world by total assets are Chinese.

 Inside the Investment

-Colossal China, true to it’s name, has a lot of exposure to some of largest companies in the Chinese economy.
+Colossal China, true to its name, offers exposure to some of largest companies in China.

-And now for the financial services industry!
-Some top holdings in Colossal China are the China Construction Bank, the Industrial and Commercial Bank of China, and the Bank of China.
-Although perhaps not as flashy as the tech companies, these giants have over a trillion dollars in assets — each.
-Have we mentioned go big or go home?
+Top holdings in Colossal China are the China Construction Bank, the Industrial and Commercial Bank of China, and the Bank of China.
+These financial giants have over a trillion dollars in assets.

-This ETF (Exchange-Traded Fund) is for investors who believe that the growth of China will be sustainable going forward and want a piece of that action.
+This ETF (exchange-traded fund) is for investors who believe China’s growth will be sustainable going forward and want a piece of that action.
 It could also be a great choice for investors who want to increase their exposure to companies headquartered outside of the United States.
-After all, the Stash Way is all about diversification.

-It’s important to note that this investment can be volatile because of the fact that it has a single geographic exposure (I mean, it’s right there in the name), and foreign politics can be tricky.
-Combine this with the fact that China might be an international superpower, but it’s a new international superpower, and you have the perfect recipe for volatility.
+It’s important to note that this investment can be volatile because of the fact that it has a single geographic exposure — and foreign politics can be tricky.
+Combine this with the fact that China might be an international superpower, but it’s a new international superpower.
 So if you choose to invest in Colossal China, make it part of a diversified portfolio.